 Support is provided for university applications through the UCAS website, and for job and apprenticeship applications.

-A range of websites are made use of including UCAS, the National Apprenticeship website and Unifrog.
+A range of websites are made use of including UCAS, the National Apprenticeship website and the excellent platform, Unifrog.

 We have a number of speakers in assemblies who talk about the different opportunities available to students.